TACC/agavepy/README.rst

 Agavepy is licensed under the MIT license.

-Swaggerpy is copyright of Digium, Inc., and licensed under BSD 3-Clause License.
+Swagger.py is copyright of Digium, Inc., and licensed under BSD 3-Clause License.